-Should you put butter on steak?
+Why do chefs put butter on steak?

-What is the purpose of putting butter on steak?
 The addition of butter to steak enhances the richness of the dish while also softening the charred outside, making the meat tender.
 A excellent Steak Butter, on the other hand, should enhance the flavor of the steak rather than disguise it.